ALRhub/multi_cam_calib/README.md

 ## Record Poses:
 - Set robot to interactive mode (**white mode**) and run `rosrun multi_cam_calib record_poses.py` on Robot PC.
 - Move the robot to different poses visible to the camera you want to calibrate.
 Make sure the board can be detected at each pose!
-- After recording your desired poses, save them to a file.
+- After recording your desired poses, save them to a yaml file.

 ## Calibrate to Base:
 ### Execute calibration for a specific method